How to ensure project success

 Otherwise what seemed like a good idea for cutting costs, could in turn actually start haemorraghing money and turn rapidly into a nightmare scenario.

-Design is the first important stage and is split into a logical (high level) design and later into a physical (low level) design element.
+Thin client design is the first important stage and is split into a logical (high level) design and later into a physical (low level) design element.
 Actually the requirements gathering and analysis are the most important stages but for the purposes of this website, it is assumed requirements have been gathered and analysed accordingly.

 The logical design looks at the services and components used in developing the solution.
 If the logical design is not done accurately then this can have a knock on effect on other project stages, from the development of the low level design to the testing and deployments of the solution.